actuallylost/lunarstack/README.md

 # Lunarstack

-A user-friendly software stack that helps you be more productive writing code instead of organizing!
+A user-friendly project template that helps you be more productive writing code instead of organizing!

 ## Prerequisites